Kamaltakku/pm/README.md

 # PM

-This is still work in progress
+This is still work in progress.
+Trying out pony ORM for python